-A candidate who will not appear on the ballot because he or she is running unopposed is not required to file preelection statements.
+A candidate who will not appear on the ballot because he or sheis they are running unopposed is not required to file preelection statements.
 In addition, a candidate who withdraws from an election and will not be listed on the ballot is not required to file preelection statements.
-Some local agencies require additional statements before and after an election.
-Local committees should contact the county elections office or city clerk to determine if additional statements are required.
-Local campaign ordinances are also posted on the FPPC website.